J Tomlinson supporting 10 years of Gas Safety Week

 As the nation celebrates the tenth year of Gas Safety Week, organisations across the UK are working together to raise awareness of the dangers of poorly maintained gas appliances, which can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning.

-This year, Gas Safety Week is addressing a whole range of gas safety matters with a focus on community safety in these difficult times – from advice about how to stay gas safe, to raising awareness of using a registered engineer who is legally qualified, to ensure consumers don’t suffer from the effects of illegal gas work though lack of awareness.
+This year, Gas Safety Week is addressing a whole range of gas safety matters with a focus on community safety – from advice about how to stay gas safe, to raising awareness of the importance of using a registered and legally-qualified engineer.

 Maintenance, construction and refurbishment specialist, J Tomlinson, will be giving social media users the chance to win prizes by launching a week-long competition designed to maximise awareness of gas safety whilst encouraging people to exercise their creative streaks.
 Users will be invited to either share their own experiences of keeping themselves and others gas safe, or to create a short poem based on the theme of gas safety, with the winning entry taking home a carbon monoxide alarm and a £50 Love2Shop voucher, and the nine runners-up each awarded a CO2 alarm and a £20 voucher.